Previous | Back | Next |

 We are really good now.Āe, me haere kē atu au.

-At least, the child was born.Ka piki puku atu hoki a Ponga i muri i a ia.
+Say that again.Ka piki puku atu hoki a Ponga i muri i a ia.

 Ponga also climbed up silently behind her.